MdGolam-Kibria/OneToOneOneToManyandManyToMany/README.md

 - Model mapper
 - DTO concept.<br/>

-###Add generic way spring security with disable csrf and cors problem
+###Add generic way spring security with disable csrf and cors problem.<br/>
-    - Add custom generic way spring security.
+    - Add custom generic way spring security.<br/>
-    - protection against cors problem
+    - protection against cors problem<br/>
-    - and add protection csrf problems
+    - and add protection csrf problems<br/>
           <b>About csrf </b><br/>
           CSRF stands for Cross-Site Request Forgery.
 It is an attack that forces an end user to execute unwanted actions on a web application in which they are currently authenticated.
 CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.<br/>
 more update comming soon.....